A graph convolutional autoencoder approach to model order reduction for parametrized PDEs

-Using this, we study problems covering a wide spectrum of characteristics.
+Using this approach, we study problems covering a wide spectrum of characteristics.
 Mainly, we focus on both linear and nonlinear parametrized PDEs with scalar and vector unknown fields, and analyze different configurations of the proposed architecture, to evaluate their advantages and drawbacks for several benchmarks in model order reduction.
 The methodology has been tested on a complex phenomenon exhibiting a bifurcating behavior (linked to the non-uniqueness of the solution).
 In this case, we exploit the bottleneck and a clustering technique to classify bifurcating regimes, and thus detect the bifurcation points.

 We acknowledge the use of the open source software FEniCS \cite{fenics} and RBniCS \cite{rbnics} to generate the dataset, and PyTorch Geometric \cite{FeyLenssen2019} for the implementation and training of the graph convolutional autoencoder.
 The codes to reproduce the results and create a new test dataset from high-fidelity data are publicly available in the GitHub repository: \url{https://github.com/fpichi/gca-rom}.